 So, how does this in depth, intelligence-led approach translate for our clients, and what does it mean?
 In essence, we apply three phases to crisis management: Secure, Engage and React.

 The secure phase centres on securing our clients’ most valuable assets, priorities and sensitive information.
 It is about providing reassurance, conducting rapid response and intelligence delivery in order to lay the foundation for everything that comes after.
 Fundamentally, this phase is what buys us time to act effectively.
 This is the first step in effective crisis management – understanding the nature of the threat or issue that we are dealing with.
-We identify the 5 Ws – who, what, when, where and why – to determine the source and type of crisis our clients are dealing with.

 After understanding the nature of the threat and risks involved, we engage with our clients to create a bespoke crisis management plan.
 Engagement is about building on a secure foundation; taking the building blocks we have put in place during the secure phase and developing these so that our clients can seize the initiative and react.
 This phase is a transitional phase involving pivotal expert consultation and advice, this is the point at which we consolidate defensive activity and set conditions for the offensive.
 This phase is also about returning to normality and limiting the effects of any crisis so that they don’t have more widespread repercussions.
 It is the presence of expert consultants – on hand throughout, that ensure that this can happen; ultimately, allowing any crisis to be managed concurrently with day-to-day business.